 Fuzzing source-code and binary-only targets like a pro

 On day 1 we will see how to effective fuzz targets for which we have source code based on afl++ and libfuzzer.
-On day 2 we will target binary-only programs based on Qemu, afl-dyninst and Unicorn.
+On day 2 we will target binary-only programs based on Qemu, afl-dyninst and other tools.

 What is effective, how can we use structure information when fuzzing, how to perform large fuzzing campaigns, does intel-pt help us, and what about other platforms like ARMv7, AARCH64 and PowerPC - this training will give you the answers!